spacechase0/StardewValleyMods/SpaceCore/docs/README.md

         * `propType` is the type of the property you're adding.
         * `getter` is a `MethodInfo` pointing to your static function acting as a getter.
 It take an instance of the type corresponding to `declaringType`, and return a value of the type corresponding to `propType`.
         * `setter` is a `MethodInfo` pointing to your static function acting as a setter.
 It take an instance of the type corresponding to `declaringType` and a value of the type corresponding to `propType`.
+    * An event: `AdvancedInteractionStarted`, which passes the NPC as the `object sender` and an `Action<string, Action>` as the event argument, which you call with a string for what string to show for you choice, and an Action for what to happen when it is chosen.
+(See [Backstory Questions Framework](https://www.nexusmods.com/stardewvalley/mods/14451), a mod now integrated into SpaceCore, for an example on usage).
 * Events, located in SpaceCore.Events.SpaceEvents:
     * `OnBlankSave` - Occurs before loading starts.
 Custom locations can be added here so that they retain player data.
     * `ShowNightEndMenus` - Right before the shipping menu, level up menus, etc. pop up so you can add your own.